Do I Qualify for the PPP Loan?

 • Your business was operational before February 15, 2020

-• Your business is still open and operational
+• Your business was open and operational

 Second draw PPP loans